nosarthur/nosarthur.github.io/_drafts/quotes.md

 > The difference between successful people and very successful people is that very successful people say no to almost everything.  --- Warren Buffett

+> The greatest of all weaknesses is the fear of appearing weak. --- J.B.
+Bossuet